rockthejvm/rockthejvm-site/src/content/articles/streaming-analytics-with-apache-pulsar-and-spark-structured-streaming/index.md

 In other words, the streaming system needs to not only move data in the pipelines, but to store data in streams for long periods of time and serves as the single source of truth for the processing engine.

-Apache Pulsar’s tiered storage architecture enables it to store data streams indefinitely.
+Apache Pulsar's tiered storage architecture enables it to store data streams indefinitely.

 Pulsar is a great fit for long term storage of data and can be used to store results to some downstream applications.